 In this webinar we review NIST SP 800-171 and the CMMC, to whom they apply, and consider what compliance may take.
 We will example the requirements both in the context of those contracting with federal governmental agencies and institutions of higher education who may receive information through research work or simply through federal student aid programs.
 The Thompson Coburn team will be joined by Shawn Malone of Security Diligence, LLC.
 Mr. Malone will discuss the practical and technical issues involved in assessing and complying with these security standards.

 The live presentation of this webinar was approved for 1.0 hour of general CLE credit in California and Illinois and 1.2 hours of general CLE credit in Missouri.
 1.0 hour of general CLE credit in Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 February 4, 2021